List of Pirates of the Caribbean characters: Anamaria

-Anamaria, portrayed by Zoe Saldaña, is a pirate whose ship was stolen, some years in the past, by Jack Sparrow.
-She appears in The Curse of the Black Pearl.
-She joins Mr. Gibbs and Will Turner to get a chance to confront Sparrow.
-After Anamaria slaps Sparrow and accuses him of stealing her ship, Will intervenes and promises her Interceptor (the ship Jack had stolen to chase Black Pearl) in exchange for her cooperation on the journey.
-Reluctantly, Anamaria agrees.
-In the end, she allows Jack to captain Black Pearl.

-She does not appear in any further films, and her final fate is unknown.
-As to why she never appeared in any further films in the franchise, Saldaña commented in a later interview that she almost quit acting due to an "elitist" business environment and disrespect from film crew.
+Anamaria, portrayed by Zoe Saldaña, appears in The Curse of the Black Pearl.
 Terry Rossio confirmed that the name was chosen simply because "AnaMaria" is the middle name of his daughter.
 In the first screenplay draft, AnaMaria was a barmaid in the Faithful Bride, whom Jack encountered before meeting Joshamee Gibbs.
+Anamaria is a pirate who joins Joshamee Gibbs and Will Turner to get a chance to confront Jack Sparrow, who stole her boat, the Jolly Mon, prior to the events of the film.
+After Anamaria slaps Sparrow and accuses him of stealing her boat, Will intervenes and promises her Interceptor (the British Navy ship Jack had stolen to chase Black Pearl) in exchange for her cooperation on the journey.
+Reluctantly, Anamaria agrees and sails with Jack's crew to rescue Elizabeth Swann from Barbossa's crew.
+In the end, Anamaria allows Jack to captain Black Pearl.

+Anamaria does not appear in any further films, and her final fate is unknown.
+According to Saldaña, when asked why she never appeared in any further films in the franchise, she commented that she almost quit acting due to an "elitist" business environment and disrespect from film crew.